-Information that may be pertinent to staff will be posted on the dispatch monitor, distributed by supervisors, and/or sent through email.
+Information that may be pertinent to staff will be shared via text message, email, memorandum and/or two - way radio. posted on the dispatch monitor, distributed by supervisors, and/or sent through email.
 Transit operators and other staff members should check the dispatch monitor at the Weslaco Transit Center at 510 S. Pleasantview Drive at least once before and after their shifts.
 For those drivers reporting to other locations for their routes, notices will be sent with the pay stub, through the two-way radio, or by phone/text.
 It is the responsibility of everyone to keep up-to-date and aware of all information.